Snecma M88: History

+In early 2026, it was reported that Safran was willing to set up an additional engine production line in India, subject to the Indian acquisition of 140 Rafales for the Indian Air force and Indian Navy.

 Design and development

-The SNECMA M88 engine main concepts and choices were settled at the end of the 1970's, both SNECMA and French Ministry of Defense concluded that a high overall pressure ratio and high Turbine Entry Temperature (TET) were needed.
+The SNECMA M88 engine main concepts and choices were settled at the end of the 1970s, both SNECMA and French Ministry of Defense concluded that a high overall pressure ratio and high Turbine Entry Temperature (TET) were needed.
 The layout was to be a twin spool, low bypass turbofan engine using new powder metal compressor blisks, a clean burning annular combustor and a key new technology, air cooled, ceramic coated, single crystal turbine blades made from a new AM1 alloy (N-18 alloy in the final production engines).
 The turbine performance was further enhanced with the use of active blade tip clearance control.

 Full authority digital engine controls and monitoring were used throughout.
-Air cooling of the turbine blades was essential, as they were to operate in a gas stream 300k above the materials melting temperature.
+Air cooling of the turbine blades was essential, as they were to operate in a gas stream 300 K above the materials melting temperature.
 Component bench testing of the turbine sections began in 1978 seeking a TET of 1700K.
 After initially promising results, this goal was raised to 1850K.
-By 1987 this goal was reached and the first demonstrator engine, the M88-1 was presented for development.
+By 1987 this goal was reached and the first demonstrator engine, the M88-1, was presented for development.

-In 1989 the engine M88-2 (Final production version) reached its designed maximum thrust of 75KN 5 months ahead of the contract deadline.
+In 1989, the engine M88-2 (Final production version) reached its designed maximum thrust of 75KN 5 months ahead of the contract deadline.
 By this time the first engine had been fitted to test airframe ACX-RAFALE.
 Engine life was certified up to 500 hours at this time.

 The engine obtained flight qualification in 1995 after 5500hrs on the test bench at both sea level and simulated altitude conditions and included simulated Mach 1.6 airflows, as well as an additional 4000hrs over 600 flights on the prototype aircraft in real world conditions.

 The first serial production M88-2 engine was delivered in 1996.
 The engine design was focused on keeping weight and area to a minimum.
 Compared to the previous generation of 9K-50 Atar engines the M88 was 40% shorter and 45% lighter while improving thrust to weight ratio by 80%.

 The engine is fitted with a digital condition monitoring and prognostic system in order to reduce engine downtime and increase the time between overhauls.
-Known as the Engine Condition Monitoring System it functions by collecting data from the engine monitoring sensors, vibrations, inversion and oil filter clogging sensors.
-The system is able to extend or shorten the engines TBO depending on the usage of that particular engine.
+Known as the Engine Condition Monitoring System, it functions by collecting data from the engine monitoring sensors, vibrations, inversion and oil filter clogging sensors.
+The system is able to extend or shorten the engine's TBO depending on the usage of that particular engine.

 The engine has to date clocked up over 1 million flight hours with over 600 units delivered.
 The M88-2 engine has seen regular development and improvement.
 Early Stage 1 engines were limited to a 300 hours time between overhauls "TBO".
-Stage 4 engines (Delivered from 2011 and onwards, designation M88-2E4) have TBO's exceeding 1000hrs and a reduced fuel consumption of 3%.
+Stage 4 engines (Delivered from 2011 and onwards, designation M88-2E4) have TBOs exceeding 1000hrs and a reduced fuel consumption of 3%.